Frequently Asked Questions

 - What is a site inspection and how much is it?

 This is a quick and nothing-to-fear inspection.
-A licensed inspector approved by the bureau will visit your home or office (wherever you primarily operate) to verify the following: 1.
-Measures are taken so that consumer credit files are protected from identity theft and can be stored securely in a locked (room, drawer, filing cabinet, safe, or password protected computer, etc) and shredder.
+A licensed inspector approved by the bureau will visit your home or office (wherever you primarily operate) to verify the following is present: 1.
+Password protected computer, filing cabinet that locks and a shredder.
 2. You are not operating an unauthorized business.
-A site inspection can be scheduled within 24 to 48 hours.
+A site inspection which will only takes minutes can be scheduled within 24 to 48 hours.

-- A site inspection fee for running credit reports through MrLandlord.com is only $59.
-Take note that you will be able to request your first TWO “Best Deal Credit Combos” (which includes credit, eviction and criminal reports) for free, that’s a $50 savings back in your pocket.
-So in essence, the site inspection only cost you $9.
-Others sites charge from $75 to $99 and as much as $199 for an on-site inspection.
-Some companies charge a subscription or registration fee IN ADDITION to the site inspection.
-MrLandlord.com does not charge any membership, subscription, nor registration fees.
+- Your first TWO “Best Deal Credit Combos” or TWO “Deluxe Deal Combos” are free (which includes credit reports from one or TWO credit bureaus, double whammy eviction report and the 3 in 1 criminal reports).
+That’s up tp a $58 savings back in your pocket.
+So in essence, the site inspection, which costs $64 thru MrLandlord.com. only cost you $8.
+Others sites may charge from $75 to $99 and as much as $199 for set-up fee and on-site inspection (and do not give you any free reports in return).
+Some companies charge registration or monthly fees MrLandlord.com does not charge any membership or monthly fees, nor registration fees.

 - Why shouldn’t I use another tenant credit check service that does not require a site inspection?

 Because of tougher required guidelines by all major credit bureaus, be very leery of any tenant screening company that does not require an-on-site inspection.
-In almost all cases, the credit report that such a company will provide you is not the actual and complete credit report.
+In almost all cases, the credit report that such companies provide you is not the actual, complete credit report.
 The report is most likely only some type of summary and/or recommendation based on information from the credit report.
-To best judge and screen your applicants, you need to see more than just a “recommendation”, you need to see the actual report in order to best analyze the payment history and type of payments an applicant has paid or not paid.
-Do not settle for just a summary or recommendation; make sure (before you mistakenly pay any money) that you will get to see the actual complete tenant credit reports.
+(By the way we offer the “no-inspection required” reports for those who prefer not to do an on-site inspection).
+However, to best judge and screen your applicants, you really need to see more than just a “recommendation”, you need to see the actual report in order to best analyze the payment history and type of payments an applicant has paid or not paid.
+Do not settle for just a summary or recommendation; make sure (before you pay any money) that you will get to see the actual full tenant credit reports.

 - What if I only have one or two vacancies a year, is there a cheaper alternative?

-There are some services that don’t require the site inspection as mentioned above, but as stated, they do not provide you with the actual credit reports.
-And you may even find an individual or company that does not charge for a site inspection BUT charges you a higher price per report, perhaps $20 or 25 per credit report.
+You may find an individual or company that does not charge for a site inspection BUT charges you a higher price per report, perhaps $25 or more per credit report.
 Let’s take a look at your potential expense.
 With just ONE vacancy during the year, let’s say you only have to screen two potential couples.
 That’s a total of four reports (one per adult).
-If you pay an individual or company who does not charge any inspection fee, but just $20 per report, you have spent $80 (4 x $20, assuming you don’t have to request any more reports.
-This total also assumes they don’t charge a subscription or registration fee, which many do).
-If you used the MrLandlord.com service, you pay: $59 for the on-site inspection, your first two credit reports are free and you pay for the second two, $9.95 each.
-Your total expense is $79.
-Not only did you actually spend a dollar less with MrLandlord.com, but you start to come out ahead if you have to do any more online credit reports.
+If you pay an individual or company who does not charge any inspection fee, but $25 per report, you have spent $100 (4 x $25, assuming you don’t have to request any more reports).
+If you used the MrLandlord.com service, you pay: $64 (one-time) for the on-site inspection.
+Your first two credit reports are free and you pay for the second two, $9.95 each.
+Your total expense is $84.
+Not only did you actually spend $16 dollars less with MrLandlord.com than the $100 spend on 4 credit reports with another company, but you start to come out way ahead if you have to do any more credit reports.
+And if you really don’t want to pay for an on-site inspection because you may only have one vacancy for the year, you still have the option of requesting our “no-inspection required” ABC credit report.

-- And the benefits are even greater when using MrLandlord.com compared with using an individual or company that does not provide on-line service.
+- The benefits are even greater when using MrLandlord.com compared with using an individual or company that does not provide on-line service.
 For services not online you are simply asking for frustrations.
-Trust me, you surely do not want to be dependent on individuals or companies that fax you the reports or you have to call when needed.
-Now you have to play the waiting game, an hour or two (or longer) for the fax response, or hope they are “open” to assist you when you need a report run immediately so you can get back quickly with an applicant.
+Trust me, you surely do not want to be dependent on individuals or companies that fax or email you the reports or you have to call when needed.
+Now you have to play the waiting game, an hour or two (or longer) for their response, or hope they are “open” to assist you when you need a report run immediately so you can get back quickly with an applicant.
 With MrLandlord.com, you will have the ability to run instant credit reports after business hours, weekends and on holidays, whenever you need it!

 - What’s the advantage of using MrLandlord.com’s Credit Check service over programs like Smartmove (who advertise no on-site inspection required)?
 The biggest advantage is that you, the landlord, STAY IN CONTROL during the screening process.
 SmartMove was designed as a consumer (applicant) initiated website.
 By using such a service, sure it helps landlords avoid having to pay the nominal inspection fee, BUT it gives control of whether the landlord can view the credit report (and complete the screening process) over to the applicant.
 In addition, with Smartmove, the applicant must have an email address, access to retrieve emails and actually respond to an email request (which does not always happen).
-In looking at feedback from some landlords who have tried Smartmove, they sometimes mention that applicants do not respond back to email requests (for various reasons) to allow landlords to view their credit reports.
-And if some of your residents do not have an email address or access to it, you can’t even hope to see their credit report.
-That could be a problem, especially for some segments of your rental population.
-Again, all this leaves the landlord not in control of whether they can view credit reports of the applicants.
+In looking at feedback from some landlords who have tried Smartmove, they sometimes mention that applicants do not have or respond back to email requests (for various reasons) to allow landlords to view their credit reports.
+Again, all this leaves the landlord not in control of whether they can view applicant’s credit reports.
 Most landlords we serve would prefer to avoid a lot of potential frustration and be in control of the screening process.
-Once you are set up with MrLandlord.com credit checks, you can run credit reports whenever you want and you are not dependent on whether an applicant has an email address and/or whether he or she responds to email requests during the screening process.
+Once you are set up with MrLandlord.com credit checks, you can run credit reports whenever you want and you are not dependent on whether an applicant has an email and/or whether he or she responds to email requests during the screening process.
+And don’t be persuaded by the line “No Costs to the landlord”.
+If you are accepting application fees, there’s no cost to you, because the application fees cover the costs of credit reports.

 - Once my service account is set up, will I have to go through the sign-up process each time I want another tenant credit report?